Welcome to Takahama

-On the western tip of Fukui Prefecture lies the secluded seaside town of Takahama.
+On the western tip of Fukui Prefecture lies the scenic seaside town of Takahama.
 It’s crystal clear waters and white sandy beaches have attracted beachgoers for centuries.

 4 Areas:Takahama is divided into four areas, and each has its own unique character.

 In addition to the Hibiki rice terraces (one of Japan100 finest rice terraces), this peninsula is home to Goshikiyama Park, Hirose Auto Camp, Otomi Cliff, places to fish, and more, with plenty to do in the great outdoors through all four seasons.

 Formerly called “Aonogo”, the Seikyo area is home to the revered Mt.
 Aoba, the symbol of the town that attracts hikers and pilgrims all year round.
 Known for its fertile soil and many small villages producing seasoning vegetables, its scenic views retain the nostalgia of traditional Japanese life.

 Home to beautiful scenic spots like Shiroyama Park & Meikyodo Cave, the Takahama area is the town center and is where you`ll find most supermarkets and many other public facilities, Walking along the old Tango Highway and visiting the port district really evokes the atmosphere of a fisherman`s town.

 Wada is home to the beautiful ‘Wakasa Wada Beach’, which was the first beach in Asia to receive the International Environmental Certification “Blue Flag.”
 Wada’s historical district still has many Japanese Minshuku Inns, and the traditional atmosphere of strolling through the narrow streets can still be enjoyed today.

 Discover… History & Culture